 - 3.3.1 RCMP is committed to using non-proprietary or "OpenBIM" standards.
 As such, the Consultant is not required to use any specific proprietary software format.
 For the sake of legacy information quality, the Consultant shall use the international standards of interoperability for BIM (IFC) in all cases where models are submitted.
 Consultants shall to work with software that is compliant to this standard. - 3.3.2 Where used, BIM shall not replace the submission requirements outlined by this document.
-Rather, consultants shall submit models in addition requirements outlined herein. - 3.3.3 Where BIM is used, models and modelled information shall be submitted in the following two formats: - 1. .native (whichever format is native to the Modelling software used by the Consultant); - 2. .ifc (Industry Foundation Classification IFC4 ISO 16739:2013); and - 3.3.4 All Modelled Information, and Model Information Exchanges shall conform to: - 1.
-Project-specific requirements, such as they are laid out in the Project Execution Plan, Project Documentation and Model Element Table; and - 2.
-The project-identified BIM Standards & Guidelines. - 3.3.5 Models for electronic submissions shall be organized as per Appendix D.
+Rather, the Consultant shall submit models in addition to requirements outlined herein. - 3.3.3 Where BIM is used, models and modelled information shall be submitted in the following two formats: - 1. .native (whichever format is native to the Modelling software used by the Consultant), and;

+- 2. .ifc (Industry Foundation Classification IFC4 ISO 16739:2013). - 3.3.4 All Modelled Information, and Model Information Exchanges shall conform to: - 1.
+Project-specific requirements, such as they are laid out in the Project Execution Plan, Project Documentation and Model Element Table, and; - 2.
+The project-identified BIM Standards & Guidelines. - 3.3.5 Models for electronic submissions shall be organized as per Annex C Directory Structure and Naming Convention Standards for Construction Tender Documents.